 Pampers make some top-notch diapers compared to the competition.
-And you have probably seen them on your friends babies already.
-They are great at keeping your baby dry, comfortable and able to move freely, but you have to choose the right diaper for your baby.
+And you have probably seen them on your friend’s babies already.
+They are great at keeping your baby dry, comfortable, and able to move freely, but you have to choose the right diaper for active babies.

 That is why I want to make this as simple as possible for you.
 To help you avoid the mistakes that I made and make an easy and informed choice.

 Below is a comparison of the two diapers, the main differences, the similarities and which ones I would use when.
 Of course, nobody knows your baby like you, so ultimately, you have to decide and change if it does not work out.
 But better more information than less, right?

 The Main Differences Between Swaddlers & Cruisers